fischermoseley/manta/doc/io_core.md

 - [`int`, `bool`] _data_: The value to write to an output probe.
 May be signed or unsigned, but will raise an exception if the value is too large for the width of the port.
 - _returns_: None

 This method is blocking.
-When called it will dispatch a request to the FPGA, and wait until a response has been receieved.
+When called it will dispatch a request to the FPGA, and wait until a response has been received.

 ---